-The Water Power Technologies Office (WPTO) at the U.S. Department of Energy (DOE) will be launching a new prize, aligned with the recently announced Water Security Grand Challenge.
-The Waves to Water prize will provide up to $2.5 million in cash prizes, engage a wide variety of competitors, and accelerate early stage technologies through a series of contests to demonstrate small, modular, cost-competitive desalination systems that use the power of ocean waves to provide potable drinking water to remote and coastal communities.
-The prize will advance the emerging community of problem solvers and technologists working to pair wave power technology with water systems, as well provide new technology options to solve water security challenges.
+The Water Power Technologies Office (WPTO) at the U.S. Department of Energy (DOE) has launched a new prize, aligned with the recently announced Water Security Grand Challenge.
+The Waves to Water prize is a 4-Stage competition that offers up to $2.5 million in cash prizes, with a goal to demonstrate small, modular, cost-competitive desalination systems that use the power of ocean waves to provide clean drinking water for disaster recovery and for remote and coastal communities.

 The American-Made Challenges Prize platform, administered by the National Renewable Energy Laboratory, provides the structure and resources needed to move ideas from initial concept, to technical design, to prototyping, to field-tested systems that provide clean, abundant drinking water using only waves as a power source.
 This platform brings together America’s world-class research base with its unparalleled entrepreneurial support system – consisting of pioneering university teams, dozens of energy incubators, and 16 national laboratories – to create a sweeping portfolio of innovations primed for private investment and commercial scale-up.

 Entrepreneurs, technologists, hardware developers, and investors are all welcome and encouraged to join the American Made Challenge Network and be part of the ground-breaking change that will accelerate innovation in desalination and marine renewable energy technologies.

 Sign up for updates on our HeroX challenge page.

 Are you a thinker, entrepreneur, facility or potential partner?
 Anyone with an innovative idea can help promote transformation by participating in the American-Made Challenges.